 2. Wild Rice

 This overlooked holiday delight is one of the best sources of Vitamin C you can eat.
 Chestnuts contain 20 percent of your daily needs of the crucial vitamin per serving, along with 5 grams of fiber and even a little protein to boot.
 Buy them organic and roasted in small bags at the health food store or online so you can prevent mold exposure and be sure to store them in the fridge well-sealed after you open them.
-Chestnuts act more like a bean and legume in the body than a nut.
+Chestnuts act more like a bean and legumes in the body than a nut.
 They’re also easy to digest and completely fat-free.
 For something delicious and different, try Chestnut Soup.
-Or, toss them over oatmeal and salads for sweetness, use them in vegan stuffing to add lots of flavor, puree with butternut squash to make a healthier mashed potato recipe, or mix them into wild rice with kale, sliced almonds, and roasted sweet potatoes for a sweet, satisfying healthy meal.
+Or, toss them over oatmeal and salads for sweetness, use them in the vegan stuffing to add lots of flavors, puree them with butternut squash to make a healthier mashed potato recipe, or mix them into wild rice with kale, sliced almonds, and roasted sweet potatoes for a sweet, satisfying healthy meal.

 Kale’s a superfood all year round – there’s no arguing that!
-Rich in magnesium, protein, iron, calcium, Vitamins A, C, and K, this super green is abundant in the cooler months when it’s fresh and in season.
+Rich in magnesium, protein, iron, calcium, and Vitamins A, C, and K, this super green is abundant in the cooler months when it’s fresh and in season.
 It glows a bit brighter, tastes a bit better, and is likely more expensive for this reason.
-Enjoy kale raw, sauteed, stuffed into squash, added to stuffing, made into a huge massive wintery salad, and be sure to toss it in your smoothies for extra assurance.
-Tossed with tahini, lemon juice, Himalayan pink sea salt, and black pepper, kale is life changing; get to know it and experience culinary and nutritional bliss!
+Enjoy kale raw, sauteed, stuffed into squash, added to stuffing, and made into a huge massive wintery salad, and be sure to toss it in your smoothies for extra assurance.
+Tossed with tahini, lemon juice, Himalayan pink sea salt, and black pepper, kale is life-changing; get to know it and experience culinary and nutritional bliss!